 Guide to all things biking in Montréal

 Experience Montréal like a local by hopping on a bike this spring, summer and fall.
-The city’s 645 kilometres (400 miles) of bike paths, high-quality bike rentals and tours and a popular bike festival make it a breeze to discover neighbourhoods, get to and from events, and see the city sights.
+The city’s 700 kilometres (435 miles) of bike paths, high-quality bike rentals and tours and a popular bike festival make it a breeze to discover neighbourhoods, get to and from events, and see the city sights.

-Make bike excursions smooth by plotting your route beforehand with maps from Pedal Montréal, Vélo Québec, Ride the City Montréal, Ça Roule and Route Verte.
-Tune your bike up, grab a map and a coffee at La Maison des cyclistes across from Parc La Fontaine.
-Biking downtown is made easy by the Maisonneuve Boulevard and Berri bike paths, running from the National Library near Berri-UQAM metro station to shopping and museums downtown, to the city’s westside, where a stop in Westmount Park adds more greenery to the trip.
+Make bike excursions smooth by plotting your route beforehand with maps from Vélo Québec, Montréal On Wheels and Route Verte.
+Tune your bike up and grab a map and a coffee at La Maison des cyclistes across from Parc La Fontaine.
+Biking downtown is made easy by the Maisonneuve Boulevard and Berri Street bike paths, running from the Grande Bibliothèque near Berri-UQAM metro station to shopping and museums downtown, to the city’s westside, where a stop in Westmount Park adds more greenery to the trip.

-Further afield but still on the island of Montreal, north of downtown and the Plateau, the pastoral Gouin Boulevard bike path, one of the longest in the city, runs alongside the Rivière des Prairies, while further west, there’s the West Island Heritage Bicycle Trail.
+Further afield but still on the island of Montréal, north of downtown and the Plateau, the pastoral Gouin Boulevard bike path, one of the longest in the city, runs alongside the Rivière des Prairies, while further west, there’s the West Island Heritage Bicycle Trail.
 For more on these routes and bike routes outside the city, consult the cycling experts at Vélo Québec.

-BIXI bike system
+BIXI and JUMP bike systems

-Activities on wheels
+More activities on wheels

 Robyn Fadden, blogger